Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/screen-structure.md

 The main screens are used for:

 - monitoring production state
-- viewing counters
+- viewing current order and shift counters
 - selecting stop reasons
-- entering user number for maintenance actions
+- entering user number for protected actions
+- accessing settings

 ---